primiano/perfetto-docs/docs/concepts/detached-mode.md

 This document describes the `--detach` and `--attach` advanced operating modes of the `perfetto` cmdline client.

-The use of `--detach` and `--attach` is highly discouraged because of the risk of leaking tracing sessions and accidentally leaving tracing on for arbitrarily long periods of time.
+WARNING: The use of `--detach` and `--attach` is highly discouraged because of the risk of leaking tracing sessions and accidentally leaving tracing on for arbitrarily long periods of time.

-If what you are looking for is just a way to grab a trace in background (e.g., while the USB cable / adb is disconnected) from the adb shell simply use `--background`.
+TIP: If what you are looking for is just a way to grab a trace in background (e.g., while the USB cable / adb is disconnected) from the adb shell simply use `--background`.

 ## Use case